JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 calls ``source_components::extrapolate_Stokes``, which handles extrapolating a the flux density of component to a given set of frequencies.
-This covers all types of flux behaviours (currently POWER_LAW, CURVED_POWER_LAW, and LIST types).
+This covers all types of flux behaviours (currently POWER_LAW, CURVED_POWER_LAW, and LIST types for Stokes I, and POWER_LAW, CURVED_POWER_LAW, POLARISATION FRACTION for linear and circular polarisation).

-Six components of each type of flux behaviour are tested, each with randomly assigned values (these values are generated using the script ``WODEN/cmake_testing/source_components/write_test_extrap_stokes_header.py``).
+Six components of each type of Stokes I flux behaviour are tested, each with randomly assigned values (these values are generated using the script ``WODEN/cmake_testing/source_components/write_test_extrap_stokes_header.py``).
 For the LIST flux types, each list has a random number of entries, as well as each list entry begin given a random flux.
+Every component is also assigned random polarisation models for linear and circular polarisation.

-The values are copied into a ``source_t`` struct, passed through the ``CUDA`` code, and extrapolated to 25 frequencies between 50 and 300 MHz.
+The values are copied into a ``source_t`` struct, passed through the ``CUDA`` code, and extrapolated to 100 frequencies between 50 and 300 MHz.
 The outputs are tested against equivalent ``C`` functions in double precision.
 The ``woden_double`` code is tested to an absolute precision of 1e-11 Jy, with the ``woden_float`` a 9e-4 Jy precision (note some of the extrapolated fluxes are of order 1e3).

-To visualise the results, run ``WODEN/cmake_testing/source_components/test_extrap_stokes.py``, which will produce the following plots.
+To visualise the Stokes I results, run ``WODEN/cmake_testing/source_components/test_extrap_stokes.py``, which will produce the following plots.
 The plots only show the Stokes I outputs, but all Stokes values are tested against the ``C`` test code.